Nomadic Labs knowledge center

 where the magic byte has changed from 0x01 (for blocks) and 0x02 (for endorsements), to 0x11 (for blocks), 0x12 (for preendorsements), 0x13 (for endorsements).

 The signer is authorized to sign whenever the level is strictly higher than the previous level, or the level is the same, but the round is strictly higher.
 Octez v12.2 contains the updated signer.
-Bakers using a Ledger Nano must upgrade their Ledger's software (see instructions).
+Bakers using a Ledger Nano must upgrade their Ledger's software (see ).
 Any other custom solution must be adapted to the signing logic.

 Likewise, if you use tezos-signerdon't forget to update, and relaunch it.